Vishal Monga

+Vishal Monga is an Indian-American electrical engineer and academic who is a professor of electrical engineering at Pennsylvania State University.
+He is known for his work in signal processing and computational imaging, particularly for developing optimization-based methods that integrate sparsity constraints, non-convex modeling, and interpretable deep learning techniques for imaging and sensing problems.

+Monga’s research has contributed to advances in image analysis, medical imaging, radar, and sonar systems, with an emphasis on embedding physical models and domain knowledge into learning-based frameworks.
+He has played a prominent role in advancing algorithm-unrolling approaches that bridge iterative optimization and deep neural networks, improving robustness, interpretability, and performance in real-world imaging applications.
+He has published over 100 research papers and holds 45 patents.
+He is the author of the edited volume: Handbook of Convex Optimization Methods in Imaging Science.

 Monga received the US National Science Foundation CAREER award in 2015 and the Ruth and Joel Spira Teaching Excellence Award in 2016.
-In 2022, he was inducted into the National Academy of Inventors as a Senior Member.
+He is a Fellow of Institute of Electrical and Electronics Engineers (IEEE), Fellow of Asia-Pacific Artificial Intelligence Association (AAIA) and a 2022 inductee into the National Academy of Inventors.

 Education

 Monga received a B.Tech. degree in Electronics and Communications Engineering from the Indian Institute of Technology Guwahati in 2001.
 He then moved to the United States, where he first received M.S. in Electrical Engineering in 2003 and then Ph.D. in Electrical Engineering in 2005, both from the University of Texas at Austin.
 His dissertation was entitled "Perceptually Based Methods for Robust Image Hashing."